JOB OPENINGS

 • Research, formulate, and implement strategies to encourage consistent growth in new and existing fundraising and development initiatives

-• Develop and coordinate production of written materials highlighting our work, such as annual reports, brochures, e-newsletters, and solicitation letters
+• Develop and/or coordinate production of written materials highlighting our work, such as annual reports, brochures, e-newsletters, and solicitation letters

-• Assist the Executive Director in meetings with key supporters or potential supporters, partner agencies, members of the bar and judiciary, and other people or entities
+• Assist the Executive Director and Executive Leadership Team in meetings with key supporters or potential supporters, partner agencies, members of the bar and judiciary, and other people or entities

 • Support logistics, planning, and communications as needed, specifically regarding special initiatives and partnerships